-Do you need to learn more about the small estate affidavit?
-Follow this article to learn all you need to know before creating and signing a small estate affidavit.
+To learn more about the small estate affidavits, read this article to find out all you need to know before creating and signing this document.

-Small estate affidavits are a great option that allows you to spend less time handling the inheritance matters in the probate court.
+Small estate affidavits are a great option that allows you to spend less time handling inheritance matters in probate court.
 When filed correctly, notarized, and approved by the probate clerk, you can use this document for the collection of personal property from a bank, executor of an estate, or any other person or entity.
 However, you can’t use this legal instrument in all cases.
 There are some considerations to follow.

 First off, a small estate affidavit only applies when there is no last will and testament.
 At least, that is the case in most states.
 If the person died with a valid last will, you should go through the formal procedure of probate.